Prison healthcare,Suicide & Self Harm

 Honorary Consultant Clinical Psychologist & Director of SSRU

-My name is Daniel Pratt and I am a Senior Clinical Lecturer at the University of Manchester and an Honorary Consultant Clinical Psychologist at Greater Manchester Mental Health NHS Foundation Trust.
+My name is Daniel Pratt and I am a Professor of Clinical Psychology at the University of Manchester and an Honorary Consultant Clinical Psychologist at Greater Manchester Mental Health NHS Foundation Trust.
 My professional experience is primarily in the field of adult mental health with a particular expertise in suicide prevention.

 My main research interests are in psychological models of suicidal thinking and behaviour with a view to developing effective preventive interventions.
 I am currently involved in the ongoing development and evaluation of a new Cognitive Behavioural Suicide Prevention therapy, which has already been trialled with people experiencing psychosis, high-risk prisoners, and within mental health in-patient services.